jasonchadwick/quantum-checkers/README.md

 A hexagonal-grid board where each tile has a value between 0 and 1.
 Player 0 wins if the average of all tiles gets close enough to 0, and player 1 wins if the average is close enough to 1.
 See the file for more info.

+UPDATE: this is now hosted separately at https://github.com/jasonchadwick/quops-game

 ### Todo (hex game)

 - 2-bit gates